NeonLights10/FTC772/README.md

 # FTC772
 We are FTC Team 772, Caveman with Rock.
 We are a high school team from the South Carolina Governor's School for Science and Mathematics, located in Hartsville, SC.

+FIND OUR TODO LIST IN "Projects".
+FIND THE TIMELINE IN THE GOOGLE DRIVE.

 ### Game Manual Part 2
 https://firstinspiresst01.blob.core.windows.net/ftc/gm2.pdf